react-z/react-search/README.md

 ## Styles

 react-search can be used with your own custom styles.
 A minimal search.css style sheet is included in the example as a guide.
-The styles follow [BEM](https://en.bem.info/method/definitions/) naming conventions.
+The styles follow [BEM](https://en.bem.info/method/) naming conventions.

 ## Development

     npm install
+    npm run build
     npm test
     npm start